-Gebhard (2006: 225) states the following suggestions:-
+Gebhard j.
+(2006: 225) states the following suggestions:-

-- a- pointing out that no persons writing is perfect. - b- pre-writing, drafting and revising activates. - c- rewarding students and recommended a piece of writing. - d- giving students a more positive perspective about their writing. - e- providing students with guidelines. - f- having students read each other drafts and, g- creating interesting and authentic writing challenges such as news letter readers.
+a- pointing out that no persons writing is perfect.

+b- Pre-writing, drafting and revising activates.

+c- Rewarding students and recommended a piece of writing.

+d- Giving students a more positive perspective about their writing.

+e- Providing students with guidelines.

+f- Having students read each other drafts and,

+g- Creating interesting and authentic writing challenges such as newsletter readers.
-Problem No. 6: Students Do not Want to Talk in Class

-Many teachers have come across students who do not seem to want talking in class sometimes this may have to do witha- Using pair work (and group work) will help to provoke quiet students into talking.
-When they are with or perhaps two or three other students, they are not under so much pressure as they are if asked to speak infront of the whole class.
+Problem No. 6: Students do not want to talk in class Many teachers have come across students who do not seem to want talking in class sometimes; this may have to do witha- The student's character.

-- a- The student's character. - b-There are other students who dominate and almost intimidate. - c-Students are simply not used to talk freely for reasons of culture and background.
-Perhaps in their culture, women are traditionally expected to remain quiet in a mixed-sex groups.
+b-There are other students who dominate and almost intimidate. c-Students are simply not used to talk freely for reasons of culture and background.
+Perhaps in their culture, women are traditionally expected to remain quiet in mixed-sex groups.